The Agroecological Adaptation Laboratories (AeD-LABs) project

 Lead organizations

-- The project has several local partners, including RENAF-Red Nacional de Agricultura campesina, familiar y comunitaria and Semillas de Identidad in Colombia, the Unión Nacional de Agricultores y Ganaderos (UNAG), and the Organización para el Desarrollo Económico y Social para el Área Urbana y Rural (ODESAR) in Nicaragua, or the Redes de Mujeres and the Universidad Amawtay Wasi in Ecuador.
-Our main international partners are farmbetter – a private sector, ICT solutions actor – and the World Overview of Conservation Approaches and Technologies (WOCAT).
+The project led by SWISSAID Colombia, SWISSAID Ecuador and SWISSAID Nicaragua has several local partners, including RENAF-Red Nacional de Agricultura campesina, familiar y comunitaria, Semillas de Identidad in Colombia, the Unión Nacional de Agricultores y Ganaderos (UNAG), the Organización para el Desarrollo Económico y Social para el Área Urbana y Rural (ODESAR) in Nicaragua, and the Redes de Mujeres in Ecuador.
+Main international partners are Farmbetter –a private sector ICT solutions actor – and the World Overview of Conservation Approaches and Technologies (WOCAT).

 Countries

-Nicaragua, Colombia and Ecuador.
+Nicaragua, Colombia and Ecuador

 Timeline

-September 2022-2026.
+September 2022-2026

 Funding

-USD 500 000 funded by several family foundations such as the Swiss-based Stiftung Volkart and the Stiftung Dreiklang.
+USD 500,000, funded by several family foundations such as the Swiss-based Stiftung Volkart and the Stiftung Dreiklang.

 Mission